eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 The WaitSet is a set where you can attach Trigger to signal a wide variety of events to one single listener.
-The typical approach is that one creates a WaitSet attaches multiple subscriber or other Trigger to it and then wait till one or many of the attach classes signal an event.
+The typical approach is that one creates a WaitSet attaches multiple subscribers or other Triggers to it and then wait till one or many of the attached entities signal an event.
 If that happens one receives a list of all the Triggers which were triggered and the program can act accordingly.

 The WaitSet is state based which means that it will trigger until the state which caused the trigger changed.
-For instance, when the subscriber reports to the WaitSet that a new sample has been received, the WaitSet will notify the user until the sample has been taken and released.
+This can be performed by a registered callback or directly.

 ## Glossary